Panhandle braces for severe weather event

-The Tallahassee office of the National Weather Service is calling for windy conditions and severe thunderstorms throughout Easter Sunday night and early Monday morning as a powerful storm system moves across the Southeast.
+The Mobile (Alabama) office of the National Weather Service is calling for windy conditions and severe thunderstorms throughout Easter Sunday and into the night as a powerful storm system moves across the Southeast.

-The News Herald coverage area is currently under a wind advisory and high surf warning as rough weather continues to threaten, officials say.
+The Daily News coverage area is currently under a wind advisory, coastal flood advisory and high surf warning as rough weather continues to threaten, officials say.

-The Tallahassee office of the National Weather Service is calling for windy conditions and severe thunderstorms throughout Easter Sunday night and early Monday morning as a powerful storm system moves across the Southeast.
+The Mobile (Alabama) office of the National Weather Service is calling for windy conditions and severe thunderstorms throughout Easter Sunday and into the night as a powerful storm system moves across the Southeast.

 A warm front currently traversing the Florida Panhandle will clash with a cold front approaching from the west, producing severe thunderstorms and the possibility of tornadoes, high winds and large hail, the Weather Service said in its most recent forecast discussion Sunday morning.